Translate

 INT.
 CAFETERIA – DAY

-Two co-workers, Janet and Lucy, are having lunch.
+Two co-workers, JANET and LUCY, are having lunch.

 JANET: (smiling) Hey Lucy, how are you today?